geekcampsg/website-2016/README.md

-# Geekcamp.SG
+# The Geekcamp.SG

-This website uses jekyll.
+This awesome website uses jekyll(Jekyll is a free and open source static site generator).

 ## Submitting Talks